Grace-Tumusanganire/propertyPro-Lite/README.md

 # propertyPro-Lite
- A web app that allows user to view properties for sale or rent, create account for more details, amd be able to delete, update or add property adverts
+ A web app that allows user to view properties for sale or rent, create account for more details, and be able to delete, update or add property adverts